DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

   coefficient is larger than that for new construction.

-- We are confident the variables are correlated with a 99.9% level of significance based on the p-value.
+- We are confident the variables are correlated with a 99.9% level of significance based on the p-value (which is itself based on the t-value).

 - We are 95% confident that the actual correlation is somewhere between the first and second values presented in those lines on the summary.